null-lambda/configs/README.md

 ## Dependencies
 - git
-This is only requireid for file download during the early bootstrapping stage.
+This is only required for file download during the early bootstrapping stage.
 - (optional) [Nerd fonts](https://www.nerdfonts.com/)
 These fonts are required for file icons and the fancy status line.
 My preference is DroidSansMono NFM Bold.